 - Enforcing laws and regulations dealing with pollution equally in all communities.

-Environmental justice wants to address inequalities and avoid that black and minority communities have to carry the burden of environmental hazards and dangers disproportionately.
+Environmental justice wants to address inequalities and change the fact that black and minority communities have to carry the burden of environmental problems and dangers disproportionately.

 Unfortunately, achieving real and lasting change in this matter can seem more like running a marathon rather than a short sprint.
 Much work remains, and disadvantaged communities still do not always have access to clean air and water.
 According to the American Lung Association, those who are socio-economically disadvantaged and some racial and ethnic groups are the people who face higher exposure to pollutants as well as the adverse health effects from such pollutants.